 Interest rate risks of transactions in the trading book are under the supervision of the RMC under the framework prescribed by the Board.
-The calculation of fair value for trading transactions is performed on a daily basis, in order to monitor the mark-to-market profits and losses.
+Fair value calculations for trading book transactions are conducted on a daily basis to monitor the mark-to-market profits and losses.
 Daily risk status reports are also independently produced by the unit in charge of risk controlling and monitoring.
 The one basis point shift (PV01) limit, Greek limit, Value-at-Risk (VaR) limit and stop loss trigger are set to control the risks associated with movements in interest rates which might affect the revenue and capital of the Bank.
-Furthermore, stress test is periodically conducted, the results of which are thoroughly analysed.
+Furthermore, stress testing is periodically conducted, the results of which are thoroughly analysed as per the prescribed schedule.